-But, you need to understand the importance of armature.
-Making an armature of sculpture provides more stability and makes the shape of things more promising and more flexible.
+But, you need to understand the importance of an armature.
+Making an armature before sculpting provides more stability and makes the shape of things more solid, yet flexible.

 It adds more strength and grip to the sculptures.

-So, if you made a sculpture without armature, then it might not be as firm and good in strength to hold as with the use of an armature.
+So, if you made a sculpture without an armature, then it might not be as firm in hold in comparison to a sculpture made with the use of an armature.

 The armature is an important part of sculpting, and no one denies this fact.
 It gives more stability, more strength and refined shape to the sculptures.

-Yes, it requires more effort but making this effort may produce better results in the end.
+It requires more effort, but making this effort may produce better results in the end.